Frequently Asked Questions

 02 What days and times do you practice?

 03 My school sport does not end before Spike Up Athletics' practices start.
-Can I still participate?
+Can I still come practice?

-No. Out of respect for your school and coach(es) of your particular sport, we ask that you please not come to practice with Spike Up Athletics until your school season is complete or your head coach provides written permission for you to come and practice with us.
+Out of respect for your school and coach(es) of your particular sport, we ask that you please not come to practice with Spike Up Athletics until your school season is complete or your school's head coach provides written permission for you to practice with both your school team and Spike Up Athletics simultaneously, if schedules allow.
 In the meantime, while waiting for your school season to end, please go ahead and complete Spike Up Athletics' registration process ASAP, and we'll see you when your school season ends.
+Registering as soon as possible allows you to take advantage of any early registration discounts that we offer and to get your uniform ordered so that you'll have it in time for the first meet of the season.

 04 Does your club offer training for all track & field events?